michael-zucchetta/bauta/Readme.md

 * The path with the txt files containing the list of image URLs or paths (optional).

-* If the path of the txt file is not provided, the class names will be asked
+* A parameter can be specified to download the images, so that only the splitted images as a list are put in a file

 ## Training
 To start the first training run (changing the *DATA_FOLDER* for the actual